ansible-collections/ibm_zos_cics/README.md

 It is also possible to use it independently to perform automation tasks solely in CICS.dd blahddeeree fzedde
-## Red Hat Ansible Certified Content for IBM Zed
+## Red Hat Ansible Certified Content for IBM Zedf
 dddd
 **Red Hat® Ansible Certified Content for IBM Z** provides the ability towdded connect IBM Z® to clients' wider enterprise automation strategy through the